 Paris is one place, where you can find the city with people from all classes – from wearing the Louis Vitton, roaming around in Bentley to homeless taking shelter in the Metros and subways.
 I am sure, you can live a life of your style and money in hand.
 You can spend the time with your love in the Le Meurice, or Rex, or take a romantic walk in the garden of the Eiffel.

-And the city has everything a traveller is looking for.
+And the city has everything a traveler is looking for.

 Oh, do you complain that you are with your naughty kids?